Updated July 3, 2023

-Java Spring framework is a lightweight framework, most popular, and it is an open-source Java platform.
+Java Spring framework is the most popular lightweight framework, and it is an open-source Java platform.
 It is a widely used Java EE framework.
-Spring Framework basically works on two design principles, i.e., Dependency Injection and Aspect-Oriented Programming.
+Spring Framework works on two design principles, i.e., Dependency Injection and Aspect-Oriented Programming.

-The core features of spring are used to in developing any type of Java application easily and rapidly.
-It promotes good practice on programming by enabling a POJO-based programming model.
+The core features of Spring enable developers to easily and rapidly develop any Java application.
+It promotes good practice in programming by enabling a POJO-based programming model.

 Q2.
 List some of the important advantages of Spring Framework?

-It basically works on two design principles, i.e., Dependency Injection and Aspect-Oriented Programming.
+It works on two design principles, i.e., Dependency Injection and Aspect-Oriented Programming.

 Below are some of the advantages:

-- Inversion of control (IOC): Loose coupling in spring can be achieved by using the technique known as Inversion of Control.
+- Inversion of control (IOC): Loose coupling in spring can be achieved using the technique called Inversion of Control.
 In this process, objects give their dependencies instead of creating or looking for dependent objects.

-- Aspect-oriented (AOP): Java Spring provides support for situational-oriented programming and enables characterized development by separating application business logic from system requirement services.
+- Aspect-oriented (AOP): Java Spring supports situational-oriented programming and enables characterized development by separating application business logic from system requirement services.

-- Container: Java Spring includes and manages the complete lifecycle and configuration of all application objects in the development of a project.
+- Container: Java Spring includes and manages the complete lifecycle and configuration of all application objects in project development.

-- MVC Framework: Java Spring is designed with an MVC web application framework that is built on core Spring functionality.
-The configuration of this MVC framework is very high and is done by using strategy interfaces and also provides multiple view technologies like Tiles, JSP, iText, Velocity, and POI.
+- MVC Framework: Java Spring is designed with an MVC web application framework built on core Spring functionality.
+The configuration of this MVC framework is very high and is done using strategy interfaces and provides multiple view technologies like Tiles, JSP, iText, Velocity, and POI.

-- JDBC Exception Handling: The JDBC layer in the spring helps the error handling strategy by providing an exception hierarchy.
-By integrating with JDO, Hibernate and iBATIS, Spring provides the best Integration services.
+- JDBC Exception Handling: The JDBC layer in the spring helps the error-handling strategy by providing an exception hierarchy.
+By integrating with JDO, Hibernate, and iBATIS, Spring offers the best Integration services.

 Q3.
 List some of the important disadvantages of Spring Framework?

-The Spring framework is designed, and it includes most of the Enterprise applications infrastructure functionalities in it.
+The Spring framework is designed to include most of the Enterprise applications’ infrastructure functionalities.

 Below are some of the disadvantages:

-- Java Spring provides all the facilities to the developers to build/develop java enterprise applications using POJOs (Plain Old Java Object).
-The important advantage of developing the applications using POJO is that developers will be able to replace enterprise containers.
-They will be having the option of using a robust servlet container and need not have any enterprise container like an application server.
+- Java Spring provides all the facilities to the developers to build/develop Java enterprise applications using POJOs (Plain Old Java Objects).
+The important advantage of developing applications using POJO is that developers can replace enterprise containers.
+They will have the option of using a robust servlet container and need not have any enterprise container like an application server.

-- Java Spring facilitates an abstraction layer on the existing technologies like Java mail, servlets, JSP, JDBC, RMI, JNDI, and JMS, etc. It makes to simplify the web application development process.
+- Java Spring facilitates an abstraction layer on existing technologies like Java mail, servlets, JSP, JDBC, RMI, JNDI, and JMS.
+It makes to simplify the web application development process.

-- The Java Spring WEB framework is a very well-designed web MVC framework, which provides a great replacement for a legacy web framework.
+- The Java Spring WEB framework is a highly well-designed web MVC framework that offers an excellent alternative to legacy web frameworks.

-- Java Spring has a special feature that it can eliminate the singleton creation and factory classes used in it.
+- Java Spring has a special feature that can eliminate the singleton creation and factory classes used.

-- Java Spring allows a system to maintain a consistent transaction management interface that can make scale up to global transactions (using JTA) and scale down to a local transaction.
+- Java Spring allows a system to maintain a consistent transaction management interface that can scale up to global transactions (using JTA) and down to local transactions.

 - Java Spring application is very user-friendly.
-It is used to develop many and different applications such as Web applications, standalone GUI applications, standalone applications, and applets.
-Also to develop 2 tier – n-tier architecture and distributed applications.
+It is used to develop many applications, such as Web, standalone GUI, and applets.
+Also, to develop 2-tier – n-tier architecture and distributed applications.

-- Java Spring supports both annotation and XML configurations services.
+- Java Spring supports both annotation and XML configuration services.

 Q4.
-What are Spring sub-projects in Java Spring Framework, and also describe them in brief?
+What are Spring sub-projects in Java Spring Framework, and describe them briefly.

 - JDBC – Spring sub-projects module enables a JDBC-abstraction layer which removes the JDBC coding for specific vendor databases for better performances.